 Farmhouse urine diverting composting toilet

 Unlike flush toilets, the urine diverting composting toilet doesn’t create “waste.”
 By actively composting and diverting urine, we (and all of the biological critters & decomposing microbes) hope to turn our “waste” into a fertilizer treasure trove of beautiful soil and liquid fertilizer that will eventually be put back on the land.

 Urine can be easily converted to a hygienic and nutrient-rich fertilizer.
 It is abundant in nitrogen, potassium, phosphorus and trace minerals – nutrients plants need to survive.
 Pee-cycling is a way that we can divert urine away from the main sewage stream, allowing the nutrients to be recycled rather than treated as a waste product.
-On the website this section After a period of extended storage (> 6 months) urine can (in theory) be spread as a natural fertilizer.
-However, the biggest unknown at this point is how to do this within the regulatory structure we currently have, therefore this still remains in a theoretical space, here at RTB, and we hope to spread it in the future but the future is not here yet.
+After a period of extended storage (> 6 months) urine can (in theory) be spread as a natural fertilizer.
+However, the biggest unknown at this point is how to do this within the regulatory structure.
+Therefore, this still remains in a theoretical space, here at RTB, and we hope to spread it in the future but the future is not here yet.